ajLapid718/YahooFantasyBasketballScript/Start_Active_Players_Lite/README.md

 ```

 #### Click the Set Active Players button
-Set Active Players for X Amount of Days (Default is 7)
-By default, if you run this on Monday it will set your players for: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday aka 7 days
-Change the value of the number_of_days variable accordingly
+The instance variable `number_of_days` is initially set to a value of seven.
+By default, if you run this on a Monday then it will set your players for: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday aka 7 days.
+Feel free to change the value of the `number_of_days` instance variable accordingly.
 ```ruby
 def set_active_players
   @number_of_days = 7